Hawai'i’s 100% clean energy future – locally produced renewable energy

-The results of the survey indicate that the Project area has been extensively modified by previous agricultural operations and is dominated by non-native species.
-Vegetation types in the Project area include kiawe/buffelgrass forest, koa haole scrub, non-native grassland, ruderal vegetation and cultivated fields.
-No federally or state listed plant or animal species were documented within the Project area, although several could possibly occur within or traverse over the Project area.
+The results of the survey indicate that the Project area is comprised of former sugar cane fields that were heavily cultivated over a long period of time and are dominated by non-native species.
+Vegetation types in the Project area include Koa Haole Scrub, Non‐Native Grassland, and Mixed Non‐Native Forest.
+No federally or state-listed plant or animal species were documented within the Project area, although several could possibly occur within or traverse over the Project area.

 Flood and tsunami hazards

 The project is not within the FEMA 100-year flood plain or the tsunami evacuation zone.

 Once operational, the Project is anticipated to generate minimal noise.

 Roadways and traffic